gplaps/GP2FFB/README.md

 ## Version History

 ### Betas
+**0.3.2 (2025-09-02)**
+- Removed requirement for VC Redistributable which should fix crashes on startup for some users

 **0.3.1 (2025-09-01)**
 - Rescaled effects to prevent constant peaking at high load
 - Removed some unnecessary telemetry from the display